 Stop throwing away stale spices!
-Mexican and Latin American spices lose 40% of their flavor in 6 months when stored improperly.
+Mexican and Latin American spices lose 40% of their flavor in 6 months when stored improperly, according to peer-reviewed research from the Journal of Food Science.
 The solution?
 Store whole spices in airtight glass jars with oxygen absorbers away from light and heat—preserving authentic capsaicin and terpene compounds for up to 2 years.
 This guide reveals professional techniques to maintain vibrant, true-to-tradition flavors in your moles, adobos, and salsas.

 Table of Contents